MGCorbin/biologically-inspired-perching-drone/README.md

 ## Licenses
 Hardware (all files stored under the [hardware](./biologically-inspired-perching-drone/hardware) folder) are under the Creative Commons Attribution-ShareAlike 4.0 International license.

-Firmware (all filer stored under the [claw_control](./biologically-inspired-perching-drone/claw_control) folder) are under the MIT license.
+Firmware (all files stored under the [claw_control](./biologically-inspired-perching-drone/claw_control) folder) are under the MIT license.

 See each folders LICENSE.txt file for details.